Thanksgiving Salad (with Pomegranate, Pear, Pecan + Brie)

-Thanksgiving Salad is a gorgeous, vibrant addition to any menu, bursting with pomegranate, pears, pecans, & brie and dressed with a homemade balsamic vinaigrette!
+Thanksgiving Salad is a gorgeous, vibrant, delectable salad to perfectly round out your Thanksgiving menu, bursting with pomegranate, pears, pecans, and brie and dressed with a homemade balsamic vinaigrette!

 WANT TO SAVE THIS RECIPE?

-Your Thanksgiving feast won't be complete without my Maple-Glazed Turkey with Bacon, Make-Ahead Garlic Herb Mashed Potatoes, and The BEST Pecan Pie with a homemade, EASY Butter Pie Crust!
+Your Thanksgiving feast won't be complete without my Bacon-Wrapped Turkey with Maple + Sage, Make-Ahead Mashed Potatoes, and The BEST Pecan Pie with a homemade EASY Butter Pie Crust!

 I'm a sucker for a loaded salad.
 The more contrasting flavors and textures, the better.
 And if it's a pretty salad, to boot?
 Can't be beat.
 Lucky for us, this Thanksgiving Salad has all of those qualities in SPADES!